 Fifty years ago this month, the church restored the permanent diaconate, opening the doors to married clergy who brought and continue to bring with them all the joys, sorrows, and complexities of family life to ordained ministry.
-In the case of my family, that included first-hand experience with LGBT people.
-In the fall of 2013, at the beginning of our oldest child’s sophomore year at Georgetown University, she came out as transgender.
-With that news, my family found itself plunged into questions and issues that surround families of faith with LGBT children.
+In the case of my family, that included first-hand experience with LGBTQ people.
+In the fall of 2013, at the beginning of our oldest child’s sophomore year at Georgetown University, she came out as trans.
+With that news, my family found itself plunged into questions and issues that surround families of faith with LGBTQ children.

-If there is one truth that has become evident, it is that the reality transgender people live is miles from public perception.
-Ongoing legal battles for the transgender community (including over the use of public restrooms) demonstrate how pervasive the misunderstandings and prejudices about gender identity continue to be.
+If there is one truth that has become evident, it is that the reality trans people live is miles from public perception.
+Ongoing legal battles for the trans community (including over the use of public restrooms) demonstrate how pervasive the misunderstandings and prejudices about gender identity continue to be.

 My wife and I are cradle Catholics and have large extended families that are predominantly Catholic.
 Our three children all attended Catholic schools, including Catholic colleges.
 (One of our daughters remarked recently that she has never set foot inside a public school on a weekday.)
 After decades of active lay ministry in the church, including various marriage enrichment programs, I was called to the diaconate, was ordained a permanent deacon in 2009, and completed my master’s degree in theology in 2011.